Teachers & Groups

 Enhance student learning during on-site or off-site workshops for groups.

-What inspired Frank Lloyd Wright?
+- Art of Design - What inspired Frank Lloyd Wright?
 Students will learn some of the design concepts behind the architecture of Fallingwater and apply them during a collaborative design challenge.
-Meets PA state standards for visual art.
-Grades 7 and up
+Grades 9-12

 Gnome House Design Challenge for Teachers